thejosehuerta/translate-me-app/README.md

 The hours it would take to learn each language was provided by [Effective Language Learning](https://effectivelanguagelearning.com/language-guide/language-difficulty/).

 # Tutorial
-Below is the video tutorial on how to use this website with a timestamp description below.
+Below is the video tutorial on how to use this website, along with a timestamp description.

 https://user-images.githubusercontent.com/44957830/169721175-d94502fd-8d95-4f4d-892c-4cf1f008ef2f.mp4